-Want after work play ideas for toddlers?
-These fun activities offer quality time with your child during after work hours.
-With a free printable!
+Want ideas for weekday evening activities for toddlers?
+These fun ideas offer quality time with your child during after work hours.
+Includes a free printable!

-So I compiled a list of 20 activities your kids can do, especially toddlers and preschoolers.
-To make it even more convenient, I created a free printable with all these 20 ideas (plus a blank template to fill in with your own ideas).
-Download it below:
+Free printables: Hopefully you’ll get several ideas to try.
+To make it even more convenient, grab a free printable with all these ideas (plus a blank template to fill in with your own ideas).
+Join my newsletter and download your copy below:

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Are your puzzles stored in the cabinet like ours often are?
 They’re so easy to forget, but fun for the kids to do once you bring them out.

 Puzzles lend themselves well for after work evening hours because they have a definite end time.